kadirariklar/game-2048-for-k8s/README.md

 kind load docker-image game-2048-image --name cluster-local

-# Note: The --name parameter must match the name of your KIND cluster (cluster-local in this setup), otherwise the cluster will not see the image and your pods may fail with ImagePullBackOff.

 ```
-Note: The --name parameter must match the name of your KIND cluster (cluster-local in this setup), otherwise the cluster will not see the image and your pods may fail with ImagePullBackOff.
+> **Note:** The --name parameter must match the name of your KIND cluster (cluster-local in this setup), otherwise the cluster will not see the image and your pods may fail with ImagePullBackOff.

 ### <span style="color:#128236">Step 4: Deploy NGINX Ingress Controller</span>